Patients with neurodegenerative disease may have disturbances in their endocannabinoid system.

 All neurodegenerative diseases have one thing in common – dysregulation of specific cellular processes: neurotransmission, oxidative stress, activation of immunomodulatory cells (called microglia), and maintaining proper rates of protein turnover in the brain and spinal cord tissue.
-It has also been found that the endocannabinoid system (ECS) is deranged in these diseases.
+Studies also show that the endocannabinoid system (ECS) changes in these diseases.
 Could cannabis therapy correct this?

 Current therapeutic strategies for different neurodegenerative diseases, such as Alzheimer’s (AD), Parkinson’s (PD), Huntington’s disease (HD) and Amyotrophic Lateral Sclerosis (ALS) aim to improve symptoms like tremors, anxiety, and irritability.
-There is no pharmaceutical intent to reverse the neuropathology and there is no cure for these diseases.
+There is no pharmaceutical intent to reverse the neuropathology.
+There is no cure for these diseases.

 What if there was a smarter approach?
 What if the “golden medicine” for these diseases would be something that repairs what is wrong at the cellular level and reverses the pathology?
 Research is trying to find out if this is cannabis.

 The common feature of AD, PD, HD and ALS is the progressive loss of specific neuronal populations in the brain and the spinal cord.
-This neurotoxicity is the result of several mechanisms, such as:
+This neurotoxicity results from several mechanisms.

 Endocannabinoid System Malfunctions in Neurodegenerative Disease

 Interestingly, the ECS balances in the post-mortem brains of AD, PD and HD patients.
 For Alzheimer’s, there is a downregulation (meaning a decrease in the number of CB receptors) in the areas of neuroinflammation and A-beta plaques.
 Alternatively, there are areas of upregulation (higher volume of CB receptors).
 These appear in segments of the brain that do not have plaques.
 Parkinson’s patients have similar changes in regulation of ECS.

 In Huntington’s, there are less CB1 receptors in the brain, while CB2 receptors are increased for the areas of neuronal loss.
 Although HD is a genetic disease, caused by mutation in the gene encoding protein Huntington, cannabinoids act as neuroprotective agents for HD patients.

 THC has also been found to directly interact with A-beta, preventing its aggregation .
 Furthermore, the activation of CB1 and CB2 receptors gives protection against neuroinflammation and has detoxifying effect by reducing oxidative stress.
 The latter is another mode by which cannabinoids can treat neurodegenerative disease.